 The Summit Series: Fairness in Estate Distribution

 Equal or equitable?
 What constitutes a fair transition to the next generation?
 As a parent, an entrepreneur and an employer, you know the importance of leading fairly.
-Planning the transfer of ownership of your family enterprise to your children often revolves around the question of fairness.
+Planning the estate distribution or the transfer of ownership of your family entreprise to your children often revolves around the question of fairness.

 What should I keep in mind if all my children want to join the business?
 What if none of them do?
 And what happens if only one is interested, how can I be fair to the others?
 How can we preserve our family dynamic and prevent future conflict?